Writing-for-me/test/otherthing.md

 that served a small group of elites and silenced all dissent.
 Rather than labeling a small 'in group' as 'the people' and using the repressive apparatus to crush any and all opposition to their interests, Mao spoke of the need to understand the complexities of contradictions among the vast majority of people in China, and to handle these contradictions, which included dissenting views, with care so as to prevent the becoming antagonistic of non-antagonistic contradictions.
 As Mao puts it, 'In ordinary circumstances, contradictions among the people are not antagonistic.
 But if they are not handled properly, or if we relax our vigiliance and lower our guard, antagonism my arise.'
 Concretely, this means avoiding the 'Left' deviation of mistaking 'certain contradictions among the people for contradictions with the enemy'.

 Mao's speech relies on the ontological and epistemological framework that he laid out 20 years earlier in his speeches 'On Contradiction' and 'On Practice' at the Anti-Japanese Military and Political College in Yenan.
-The concept of contradiction in its Marxist form was adapted from Hegelian metaphysics and recast in the materialist framework by Marx; Mao's works offer significant elaboration of these concepts and their practice relevance to political practice.
+The concept of contradiction in its Marxist form was adapted from Hegelian metaphysics and recast in the materialist framework by Marx; Mao's works offer significant elaboration of these concepts and their theoretical relevance to political practice.
 In Mao’s articulation, each and every difference is a contradiction, and there is no unity which is not the unity of two contradictory and uneven parts: ‘Contradiction and struggle